Recommended vaccinations for college students

 vaccinesInfo

 All adults need a seasonal flu (influenza) vaccine every year.
 Flu vaccine is especially important for people with chronic health conditions, pregnant women, and older adults.
-We offered at the SHC during appropriate months as October-March (until we ran out).
+We offer flu and covid FREE vaccines during our Fall vaccine clinics, usually in the months of September/October.
+Watch for this on our website, in the Student and Success Program newsletter that comes out every Monday, and on the Cuesta events calendar!

 Every adult should get the Tdap vaccine once if they did not receive it as an adolescent to protect against pertussis (whooping cough), and then a Td (tetanus, diphtheria) booster shot every 10 years.
 In addition, women should get the Tdap vaccine each time they are pregnant, preferably at 27 through 36 weeks.